VMware Horizon 7.13.3 Composer

 • FSLogix is known for roaming the Outlook Search Index and other special Office 365 files.

-• FSLogix Profile Container is very similar to VMware Persistent Disks and Microsoft User Experience Virtualization in that the entire profile is stored in the .vhdx file.
+• FSLogix Profile Container is very similar to Persistent Disks and Microsoft User Experience Virtualization in that the entire profile is stored in the .vhdx file.
 Watch out for disk space consumption on the file share.
 And concurrent access to the .vhdx can be challenging.

 • FSLogix Profile Container configuration is “set and forget” since it doesn’t need separate configuration for each application.